finlaysonstudio/jaypie/README.md

 }, { name: "example"});
 ```

 This example would then be deployed to AWS via CDK or similar orchestration.

-_A `@jaypie/cdk` package is intended_
+See [@jaypie/cdk](https://github.com/finlaysonstudio/jaypie-cdk).

 ## 📖 Reference